The Essential Role of SOC Analysts in Modern Cybersecurity

 Network Detection and Response (NDR)

-NDR solutions monitor network traffic for signs of compromise:
+NDR solutions monitor network traffic for compromise signs:

 - Traffic analysis and packet inspection